laurelthorburn/Live-The-Movie/README.md

 GIVEN eight major holidays
 WHEN I select a holiday of my choosing
-THEN I am presented with movie options and recipes related to that holiday WHEN I view a preferred recipe
+THEN I am presented with movie options and recipes related to that holiday WHEN I select a dietary restriction
+THAN I am presented with recipes that meet my dietary needs WHEN I view a preferred recipe
 THEN I am taken to that recipe's website on a new tab WHEN I select the movie I want